 What are some Who Was books activities that I can use in my classroom?

 Who Was Book Reports

-One of the easiest ways to use the Who Was series in your classroom is to have students complete a book report.
+One of the easiest ways to use the series is to have students complete a book report.
 You can assign a particular person, or just let students choose someone they’re interested in!
 I also love the idea of choosing a theme, letting students choose a person that fits within the theme, and then having them share what they’ve learned with each other.

 For example, let’s say you were doing a unit on explorers and exploration.
 Students could be divided into groups and choose to learn about Jacques Cousteau, Ernest Shackleton, Sally Ride, Ferdinand Magellan, or Sacagawea!
 Groups could partner up and complete Venn diagrams showing how their explorers were similar and different.
 Since there are so many books in the series, there are a ton of possibilities for themes including artists, scientists and inventors, famous African Americans, Founding Fathers, presidents, athletes, writers, influential women, musicians, and more!

 If you go the book report route, I highly recommend giving students a graphic organizer or trifold brochure template to help them focus their research and keep track of notes as they read.
 Younger students especially need a framework for taking notes and helping them pick out the most important information.
 This is also a great idea for scaffolding how to write a short essay.
 My graphic organizers are specifically meant to accompany the Who Was book series, and they make great book report templates.
 If you’re looking for digital activities for distance learning, I’ve got you covered with digital graphic organizers and digital trifold brochures too!
 Each set comes with templates for 108 (that’s right, I said one hundred and eight!) people featured in the Who Was series, and I make regular updates to add more people whenever I can.